asrajavel/Interview-Prep/README.md

   - '(suggests some improvement on the given solution)'
   - 'ohh will this test case pass'
 - Solve without seeing the solution first.
-- I solved around 100 questions.

 ### Mix everything
 - Don't do Leetcode for 2 months, then do system design for the next 1 month.
 You will start forgetting Leetcode by the time you finish system design.
 This will cause panic.
-- Don't do all Binary search problems in one week, 3 weeks down the line you will forget most of them.
+- Don't do all Binary search problems in one week, 3 weeks down the line you would forget many of them.
 - Also solving questions from the same topic in a row will make you remember the solution, not the concept.
 It will also make the questions look easier, deceptively.
-- Easiest is to make a list of problems to solve and just solve them in random order.
+- The best way is to make a list of problems to solve and just solve them in random order.
 - Install uBlock Origin, learn to use element picker.
-Remove all distractions from the page like: difficult, tags, votes, acceptance rate etc. These will make you biased towards the question.
+Remove all distractions from the page like: difficulty, tags, votes, acceptance rate etc. These will make you biased towards the question, even before you attempt it.

 ### Don't mix planning and execution
 - When you sit for study, you should already know what you are going to study.